-Buyers for the Wrighton shipyard and the Bi-Loup sailboats
+Buyers for the Wrighton shipyard and Bi-Loup yachts

-In September 2018, François Lebailly and his partners reluctantly announced to BoatIndustry the dissolution of Wrighton Bi-Loup.
+In September 2018, François Lebailly and his associates reluctantly announced to BoatIndustry the dissolution of Wrighton Bi-Loup.
 The disappearance of the brand, known in the yachting landscape, had saddened many of the faithful.
-This was without counting on the resistance of a site that had already been resumed several times.
-After several months of rumours, 2 buyers, Christophe Riotte and Yoann Cotte, confirm the rebirth of Wrighton. " We are both industrialists active in other fields of activity.
-And we've been sailing Bi-Loups for several years.
+This was without counting on the resistance of a site that had already been taken over several times.
+After several months of rumours, 2 buyers, Christophe Riotte and Yoann Cotte confirm the rebirth of Wrighton. " We are both industrialists active in other fields of activity.
+And we've been sailing Bi-Wolves for several years.
 So we were attached to the brand. "explains Christophe Riotte.

-A reasoned resumption of the construction of the Bi-Loup
+A reasoned resumption of the construction of Bi-Loup cars

-The new owners are committed to doing things right, taking their time.
-The headquarters of Wrighton SAS, the new structure, is in La Rochelle, but the manufacture of the boats has been repatriated to their region, to Mâcon. " We want to make a smooth recovery.
-We took the time to clarify things in terms of inventory, stock, transferring the moulds to our own workshops.
-We want to take the time to optimize production and transportation costs to be efficient and make a sustainable recovery. "says Christophe Riotte. " Nevertheless, we have decided to be at the 2019 Grand Pavois, even if the new Wrighton 36 (Editor's note: new version of the Bi-Loup 109) is not yet ready, to show that the brand is continuing and progressing. "
+New owners are committed to doing things right, taking their time.
+The headquarters of Wrighton SAS, the new structure, is in La Rochelle, but the manufacture of the boats has been repatriated to their region, in Mâcon. " We want to make a smooth recovery.
+We took the time to clarify things in terms of inventory, stock and transferring the moulds to our own workshops.
+We want to take the time to optimize production and transport costs to be efficient and make a sustainable recovery. "says Christophe Riotte. " Nevertheless, we have decided to be at the Grand Pavois 2019, even if the new Wrighton 36 (Editor's note: new version of the Bi-Loup 109) is not yet ready, to show that the brand is continuing and progressing. "

 The company currently employs about ten people.

 The new team wants to work on the image of the boats and its positioning on the yachting market.
-The range includes the Wrighton 26, Wrighton 30 models, for which the first estimates are being studied and production is ready to start.
-A new version of the Bi-Loup 109, renamed Wrighton 36, is announced this year, reworked with its architect Vincent Lebailly and designer Pierre Frutschi. " Our objective is to give back youth to the brand by also working on performance.
-We will also work on the interior finishing with our journeymen carpenters who carry out the internal fitting out of the boats.
-We are aiming for a quality that is close to the Hallberg-Rassy idea. "illustrates the buyer.
+The range is based on the Wrighton 26 and Wrighton 30 models, for which the first quotations are being studied and production is ready to start.
+A new version of the Bi-Loup 109, renamed Wrighton 36, is announced this year, reworked with its architect Vincent Lebailly and designer Pierre Frutschi. " Our objective is to give the brand back its youth by also working on performance.
+We're also going to work on the interior finishes with our journeymen carpenters, who carry out the fittings on the boats in-house.
+We're aiming for a quality that comes close to the Hallberg-Rassy idea. "illustrates the buyer.

-For the hulls and decks of boats, Wrighton will be able to rely on the know-how of Mr. Riotte's other companies, active in technical composite parts.
+For boat hulls and decks, Wrighton will be able to draw on the know-how of Mr. Riotte's other companies, which are active in technical composite parts.

-Commercially, the boat sales network is being restructured. " We set up referents by geographical area. "concludes Christophe Riotte.
+Commercially, the boat sales network is being restructured. " The referents are set up by geographical area. "concludes Christophe Riotte.